starkillerOG/h801-mqtt-json/README.md

 # MQTT JSON firmware for H801 LED dimmer

 The is an alternative firmware for the H801 LED dimmer that uses MQTT JSON as a control channel.
 This makes it easy to integrate into Home Assistant and other Home Automation applications.
+It also support UDP streams for fast color syncing.
+Therefore this firmware can be used with Hyperion to sync the color to a TV screen.

 It is meant to control the 5 channels of the H801 to simultaneously control an RGB and a Warm-white/Cold-white Led strip such as an 5050 RGB LED strip and a 5025 Dual White strip.